Kari Tapiola on child labour (1) : A Persisting Challenge

 Despite the efforts of the international community, child labour continues as a major challenge for all countries around the world.

 Kari Tapiola has been with the ILO since 1996.
-The Finnish labour export and former unionist served as Deputy Director-General and Executive Director from 1996 to 2010.
+The Finnish labour expert and former unionist served as Deputy Director-General and Executive Director from 1996 to 2010.
 Since October 2010 he has been Special Adviser to the Director-General of the ILO.

 Before joining the Office Mr. Tapiola was a member of the ILO’s Governing Body, representing the Nordic Workers, for five years.
 He attended his first International Labour Conference as a Workers' delegate of Finland in 1974.